jbenammi/Code_Snippet_App/README.md

-This is a code snippet app that takes plain text and applies syntax highlighting based on the language.
-The user can save and delete snippets as well as update.
+This is a code snippet app that takes plain text and applies syntax highlighting and formatting based on the language.
+The user can log in and out, save and delete as well as update code snippets.

 Technologies used: